Holllyyyy/bootstrap5-ac-dc-tickets/README.md

 # Bootstrap5 Project

-This is the Boostrap5 project[Bootstrap5 project](https://ac-dc-tickets.netlify.app/).
+This is the Boostrap5 project [Bootstrap5 project](https://ac-dc-tickets.netlify.app/).

 ## Table of contents